quassy/prefect/docs/core/idioms/secrets.md

 # Authentication and Secrets in Prefect

 The management of sensitive information (private keys, api access strings, passwords, etc.) is an integral aspect of production workflows.
 Prefect has a few ways to securely manage and use this sensitive information.
-This document will cover the use of local secrets _only_ however they easily translate to using [Prefect Cloud's secret management](/orchestration/concepts/secrets.html) option.
-For more information on Prefect Secrets visit the relevant [concept document](/core/concepts/secrets.html).
+This document will cover the use of local secrets _only_ however they easily translate to using [Prefect Cloud's secret management](/orchestration/concepts/secrets/) option.
+For more information on Prefect Secrets visit the relevant [concept document](/core/concepts/secrets/).

-!!! warning use_local_secrets
+!!! warning "`use_local_secrets`"
     In order for local Secrets to be used make sure that the value of `prefect.config.use_local_secrets` is set to `True` (it is true by default).

 ### Setting Secrets

-Local Prefect Secrets can be set via similar methods to setting Prefect's [configuration](/core/concepts/configuration.html) either through a user config file or through environment variables.
+Local Prefect Secrets can be set via similar methods to setting Prefect's [configuration](/core/concepts/configuration/) either through a user config file or through environment variables.

 For setting Secrets with a user config file edit the `config.toml` file (generally found in `~/.prefect/`) and place your secrets under `context.secrets`: